tmforum-oda/oda-canvas/docs/developer/work-with-dockerimages.md

       ...
 ```

-My understanding was, that with imagePullPolicy "Always", the image tage is repulled every time if there were changes (new SHA).
-Maybe someone can explain this to me.

-I found a workaround: Scaling the deployment down to 0 instances and then scaling up to 1 again:
+I have no explanation, why this did not work, but found a workaround:
+Scaling the deployment down to 0 instances (PODs) and then scaling up to 1 again:

 ```
 $ kubectl scale deployment -n canvas canvas-smanop --replicas=0